bemanproject/task/docs/P3796-task-issues.md

 For a different name, the proposal would be something like `task26` and to similarly name future revisions with a version number.
-This way the name `task` would be reserved until the design stablizes.
+This way the name `task` would be reserved until the design stabilises.
 This direction would allow making a coroutine task available now without concerns about using the good name for a version which is inferior to a future design.
-If the component should be renamed it is up to LEWG to acutally pick a name.
+If the component should be renamed it is up to LEWG to actually pick a name.

 The naming concern isn't really specific to `task`: if we believe we can't change the API of a components in a future reversion of